 Value Added Tax to replace 19% Sales Tax on 1 January 2025

-The West African country of Guinea-Bissau is set to introduce a Value Added Tax regime from January 2023.
+The West African country of Guinea-Bissau has confirmed in the circular the introduction of a Value Added Tax regime from January 2025.
 This would replace the existing 19% Sales Tax, Imposto Geral Sobre Vendas e Serviços.
 There will be a VAT registration threshold of FCA 10million.
 It will also be possible to opt to join the 5% simplified regime for enterprises with a turnover of up to FCA 40million.

 VAT rates